vaskoGut/Learning/README.md

          2. Gatsby.js and Next.js supports both CSR and SSR.
          3. Static Pages are built during build time.
 SSR allow to render a page during run-time.
 You can deal with data  that is fetched when a user visits the page.
          4. 1 of the most importa benefits oF SSR can be improving performance of your website.
 You can reduce the amount of work the users's browser needs to do.
-         5. Practical example: you need to call some script and add smth to the header only after some behaviour user on page.
-In gatsby.js pages are rendered statically during build, to do smth like that you need SSR.

    35. ###  fragment-explanation